jcoops-dev/jcoops-dev.github.io/_pages/playerbots.md

 sell unwanted items, and occassionally send messages to their player handler.
 Altbots provide a different sort of immersion to that of randombots.
 Where randombots help populate the world to appear more active, altbots provide social immersion to the player in a similar style to having in-game friends or guildmembers.
 They accompany the player on their exploits and assist by progressing the player's other characters for them.
 A player with 5 altbots levelling up with them would no longer need to level up each character individually, alleviating the need to repeat familiar quests, and ensuring the player always has a team for completing more challenging content.
+In a sense, the use of altbots allows players to "play with (alongside) themselves."

 Now finally, we get to the AI integration.
 A seperate module called [Ollama Chat →](https://www.azerothcore.org/catalogue.html#/details/954883822) connects all playerbots to a locally-hosted generative AI through Ollama.
 While Ollama is designed to host AI servers in such a way that reduces their performance impact, all locally hosted generative AI utilize the computer's processing power to create their response.